-Originally qualified as a lawyer, Colin practiced as a commercial litigation lawyer for over 20 years, ultimately as Head of Litigation at the Birmingham Office of global law firm DLA Piper.
-After his interest in the mediation process grew, Colin gained his Mediator Accreditation from CEDR and left DLA (as it then was) to set up his mediation practice in early 2000.
-Over the last 20 years Colin has built up a thriving, independent commercial mediation business both in the UK and overseas.
+Originally qualified as a lawyer, Colin Russ practiced as a commercial litigation lawyer for over 20 years, ultimately as Head of Litigation at the Birmingham office of global law firm DLA Piper.
+After his interest in the mediation process grew, Colin gained his Commercial Mediator Accreditation and left DLA (as it was then) to set up his own mediation practice called Colin David Russ (CDR).

 Highly focused on the quality of the mediation process and to ensure the mediation has the maximum chance of success, Colin guarantees not to accept another mediation appointment the day before or day after an existing mediation commitment.
 This ring-fenced approach to bookings ensures full preparation ahead of the mediation and allows time to be available the next day, should the mediation overrun.

-Colin has mediated disputes across a broad range of subjects and has developed particular expertise in relation to disputes arising out of construction disputes, insolvency issues, commercial contracts, shareholder/partnership disputes as well as professional negligence, miss-selling of IRHPs, real estate, intellectual property, financial services.
+Colin has mediated disputes across a broad range of subjects and has developed particular expertise in relation to disputes arising out of: construction disputes, insolvency issues, commercial contracts, shareholder/partnership disputes as well as professional negligence, defective cladding claims, mis-selling of IRHPs, real estate, intellectual property, financial services.
 Case examples include: